 Although Tinos is less mountainous than nearby Andros, it is probably not for beginners.
 If you are planning a cycling trip to the Greek islands, it’s best to schedule it in spring or autumn.

 If you are into hiking, Tinos is a great destination.
 There are many hiking paths and trails all around the island, and they are very well signposted.
-We walked along a few parts of the main hiking trails and it was really enjoyable.
+We walked along a few parts of the main hiking trails in Tinos and it was really enjoyable.

 If you are planning to hike in Tinos, you will really only need good footwear.
 Avoid summer, and plan your trip for spring or autumn instead.
 One of the nicest trails seems to be the one leading from Volax to Agapi village, which both were among our favourite villages in Tinos.